 Paragraph 1: Introduction

-Paragraphs 2 & 3: Why you are good for the job
+Paragraph 2: Why you are suitable for the job

-Being aware of ‘ABC’s’ enviable reputation in the marketplace and your companies plans to expand into Europe, I would relish the opportunity to be part of your future success.
+Being aware of ‘ABC’s’ enviable reputation in the marketplace and your company’s plans to expand into Europe, I would relish the opportunity to be part of your future success.

 Final Paragraph: Closure

-Please make sure that you covering letter takes no more than one page - DO NOT go on and on or you will lose the interest of your potential employer.
+Please make sure that you covering letter takes no more than one page, be succinct.

-MOST IMPORTANTLY , keep your letter POSITIVE, DO NOT use any negative words or phrases - only highlight what you can doin relation to the role, and your experiences..
+Most importantly, do not use any negative words or phrases - only highlight what you can do in relation to the role, and your experiences.